mizchi/discord-cf/README.md

 > ⚠️ **This project is currently under development and not yet ready for production use.**

-A Discord.js-compatible library for Cloudflare Workers.
-Designed to use Discord API in the Cloudflare Workers environment.
+A Discord.js-compatible client library for Cloudflare Workers.
+This library provides a simple interface to interact with Discord API in the Cloudflare Workers environment.

 ## Features